Wollivan/SquadronLeader/make_a_copy.md

 ## Printing instructions

-You will need to print the following from the <a href="https://github.com/Wollivan/SquadronLeader/tree/main/PrintingAssets/3D%20Printing/STLs" target="_blank" class="button">STLs</a> directory:
+You will need to print the following from the <a href="https://github.com/Wollivan/SquadronLeader/tree/main/PrintingAssets/3D%20Printing/STLs" target="_blank">STLs</a> directory:

 ### For each player: